Posted in: Ajax

 dataType: "jsonp",

-jQuery handles all the complex aspects of JSONP behind-the-scenes — all we have to do is tell jQuery the name of the JSONP callback parameter specified by YQL ("callback" in this case), and otherwise the whole process looks and feels like a normal Ajax request.
+jQuery handles all the complex aspects of JSONP behind-the-scenes.
+All we have to do is set dataType to "jsonp" and tell jQuery the name of the JSONP parameter ("callback" in this case).
+Beyond that one option, the whole process looks and feels like a normal Ajax request for fetching JSON.